emacsmirror/org-contrib/README.md

 # Contribute

-You can send patches to `~bzg/dev@lists.sr.ht` and configure your local copy of the repository like this:
+You can send patches to `emacs-orgmode@gnu.org`.

-`git config format.subjectPrefix 'PATCH org-contrib'`
+See <https://orgmode.org/worg/org-contribute.html> for advice on how to contribute efficiently.

 # Files to remove from the next release